Undergraduate Course

 If you would like to study in Toulouse, you must apply via Parcoursup to go to the University of Toulouse in your third year.
 This is the only way for students to join our double degree programme with Toulouse.

-However, students who have been accepted in the Double Degree programme via Parcoursup will need to fill in a UCAS or direct application (depending on the circumstances).
-Students will be contacted in due time with the explanation of the steps to follow to proceed with their registration with UCAS/direct admission.
+Students who have been accepted in the Double Degree programme via Parcoursup/ecandidat will need to fill in a UCAS or Direct Admission application (depending on the circumstances) over the summer to register at the University of Essex.
+Students will be contacted in due time with an explanation of the steps to follow to proceed with their registration with UCAS/Direct Admission.

 Why we're great.